All Episodes

 He belonged to all these anti-GOP groups, apparently still distraught after the election.

-You know, you got left wing uh left wingers on Twitter.
+You know, you got left-wingers on Twitter.

-Capitol police literally in this case prevented a massacre.
+Capitol Police literally in this case prevented a massacre.

-And God forbid if you didn't have two armed guys there, there'd be more dead people today.
+And God forbid, if you didn't have two armed guys there, there'd be more dead people today.

-Now the GOP is received uh a threatening call.
+Now, the GOP received a threatening call.

-Quote, one down, two hundred and sixteen to go.
+Quote, one down, 216 to go.

 Wow.